Select Another Debate

 “As for attempting to rein in Iran, that could prove both counterproductive and unnecessary.”

 Munk Debate members have access to past debate media downloads.
-Premium and Video members have access to all VIDEO, TRANSCRIPTS and PODCAST downloads.
-And Basic members have access to TRANSCRIPTS of the debates.
+Premium and Basic members have access to all VIDEO, TRANSCRIPTS and PODCAST downloads.

 Can the world tolerate an Iran with nuclear weapons?
 Respondents in the Toronto audience initially believed it could not, and this belief held following the debate.
 Download Press Release